-Have you ever heard of restorative yoga?
-This is the practice of mental, emotional, and physical relaxation that everyone in today’s world needs.
+That’s where restorative yoga comes in – a gentle and relaxing form of yoga that can help you release tension, calm your mind, and soothe your soul.
+If you haven’t heard of restorative yoga before, this is the practice of mental, emotional, and physical relaxation that everyone in today’s world needs.
 This is one of the best styles of yoga, perfect for all these people that would prefer to practice for deep relaxation.

 Restorative Yoga – what is it?

 The restorative yoga definition is the following – restful and calm practice during which we hold yoga poses (asanas) for a longer time while using props like bolsters, blocks, and blankets.
 This calming practice is all about slowing down your body and mind and opening it with the help of passive stretching.
 It is not about the movement; it is about the deep relaxation and uniting your body and mind.

 The restorative yoga meaning is to “restore” the parasympathetic nervous system function of the body to help it heal and be healthy.
 When we think of restorative yoga description, we can say that this practice is gentle, therapeutic, and supportive – during the classes, you may not have to move a lot since it is all about being relaxed, calm, and happy.